marcoadenadai/NLW4-REACTJS/README.md

 Project developed during Next Level Week #4 event from [@Rocketseat](https://github.com/rocketseat).
 The chosen path was ReactJS taught by [@diego3g](https://github.com/diego3g), which will also bring lessons for the use of the Next.js framework.

 ### About
-  The application for this edition is called **move.it**, it's an application guided by the technique of pomodoro where the user can use it as a tool to increase his performance during work, better managing the period of work execution between rest intervals.
+  The application for this edition is called **move.it**, it's an application guided by the technique of pomodoro in which the user can use it as a tool to increase his performance during work, better managing the period of work execution between rest intervals.

 ### Demo
   Will be avaliable soon.